nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

+* Parameters in triangle brackets must be supplied together in order as a group. eg. with `<s/SUBJECT_NAME r/RATE>`, both subject name and rate must be supplied in order.

 </div>

 ### Add new tutor details: `add_tutor`